Weekly Market Roundup

 Moreover, looming political uncertainty has also resulted in panic selling in the market.
 On the flip side, robust corporate results outperformed the market expectations which has limited the downside movement of the index.

-From the sector-specific lens, commercial banks, power generation & distribution companies, investment banks, technology and cement kept the index in red territory as they snatched 88, 66, 45, 39, and 37 points to the index respectively.
+From the sector-specific lens, commercial banks, power generation & distribution companies, investment banks, technology and cement kept the index in red territory as they snatched 88, 66, 45, 39, and 37 points from the index respectively.

 Contrary to that, automobile, chemical, oil & gas exploration companies, sugar & allied industries, synthetic & rayon sector during the week collectively added 31 points to the bourse

-Scrip-wise, HUBC, ENGRO, MEBL, SYS and DAWH were the worst-performing stocks during the week as they eroded 234 points from the index, whereas EFERT, SNGP, MTL, UBL, and EPCL added 132 points from the index.
+Scrip-wise, HUBC, ENGRO, MEBL, SYS and DAWH were the worst-performing stocks during the week as they eroded 234 points from the index, whereas EFERT, SNGP, MTL, UBL, and EPCL added 132 points to the index.

 Meanwhile, the KSE All Share market cap decreased by Rs79 billion or 1% over the week, being recorded at Rs7.79trillion as compared to a market cap of Rs7.87tr recorded last week.